About

 Paragraph

-Steve Bohlert helped lead the Hare Krishna Movement to its early success (1967–74).
+Steve BohlertSteve Bohlert helped lead the Hare Krishna Movement to its early success (1967-74).
 Its founder, A.C.
 Bhaktivedanta Swami named him Subal Das Goswami.
 Steve served as associate editor and business manager of Back to Godhead magazine, and started eight temples in North America, India, and Fiji.
 He preached widely in Western Europe and India as well.

 He lived in India for three years as an itinerant monk and gained firsthand experience of Radha-Krishna devotion in its homeland.
 While staying in Vrindaban, he was befriended and mentored by O.B.L.
 Kapoor, a prominent devotee, doctor of philosophy, retired professor, and author of over thirty books.
-Dr Kapoor directed him to Lalita Prasad Thakur (1880–1980), the son and disciple of renowned nineteenth century reformer and Westernizer of Chaitanyaism, Bhaktivinode Thakur (1838–1914).
+Dr Kapoor directed him to Lalita Prasad Thakur (1880-1980), the son and disciple of renowned nineteenth century reformer and westernizer of Chaitanyaism, Bhaktivinode Thakur (1838-1914).

 In 1988, he began his studies at San Francisco Theological Seminary and the associated schools of The Graduate Theological Union in Berkeley, California.
-There, he learned critical interpretive techniques, theological perspectives, and spiritual practices which he later applied to Chaitanyaism.
+There, he learned critical interpretive techniques, theological perspectives, and spiritual practices that he later applied to Chaitanyaism.
 He learned how the church was reformed and is always reforming.
 Each generation contributes to its progress.

 In 1991, he graduated with a Master of Divinity degree and received ordination as a pastor and teacher in the United Church of Christ.
 He served three churches in Iowa, North Dakota, and Michigan until 2002.
 In 2002, he began an independent eclectic ministry and developed it into Universalist Radha-Krishnaism.